FASB crypto accounting changes: a jargon-free guide

 This is in addition to disclosing the method for determining cost basis (FIFO, LIFO etc) as discussed above in the section on tax implications.

-There are also existing reporting requirements that come with a fair value measurement approach in ASC 820, such as recording the fair value hierarchy level, that would also be required.
+There are also existing reporting requirements that come with a fair value measurement approach in ASC 820, such as recording the fair value hierarchy level, that will also be required.

 3) Year-end roll-forward or reconciliation

-Another significant requirement will be conducting a year-end roll-forward or reconciliation.
+Another significant requirement is conducting a year-end roll-forward or reconciliation.
 In other words, comparing the balance of crypto assets and their value held at the start of the year with the year-end balance, taking into account any purchases, sales and unrealized gains or losses.

 Again, the purpose is to provide investors or potential investors with “decision-useful” information and transparency into a company’s crypto asset holdings.

-The board decided that the final Accounting Standards Update (ASU) should be effective for fiscal years beginning after December 15, 2024, including interim periods within those fiscal years.
+The board decided that the final Accounting Standards Update (ASU) is effective for fiscal years beginning after December 15, 2024, including interim periods within those fiscal years.

-Companies also have the option to implement the accounting changes early.
+Companies also had the option to implement the accounting changes early.

 Companies that have detailed, granular and automated reporting systems, along with rigorous internal controls, will be well-placed to weather the transition to fair value measurement and its associated changes.